chainstack/docs/docs/subgraphs.md

 # Subgraphs

-::: details
+::: warning
 This is a closed beta.
-If you want to participate, contact *kirill.balakhonov@chainstack.com*
+If you want to participate, contact *support@chainstack.com*
 :::

 ## Introduction